Geometric Phase-Driven Scattering Evolutions

-Despite its rather long history and the aforementioned conceptual advances, the central mathematical and physical technique for the field of particle scatterings remains to be spherical harmonics and electromagnetic multipolar expansions~\cite{Bohren1983_book,DOICU_light_2006}.
-Though many breakthroughs in this field have been made based on this technique (such as recent introductions of Poincar\'{e}-Hopf theorem~\cite{NEEDHAM__Visuala}, electromagnetic multipolar parity~\cite{Liu2014_ultradirectional} and duality~\cite{JACKSON_1998__Classical} into Mie theory to reveal its intrinsic topological and geometric structures~\cite{LIU_Phys.Rev.Lett._generalized_2017,CHEN_2019__Singularities,CHEN_2019_ArXiv190409910Math-PhPhysicsphysics_Linea,FERNANDEZ-CORBATON_2013_Phys.Rev.Lett._Electromagnetica,YANG_2020_ACSPhotonics_Electromagnetic}), the language of spherical harmonics and electromagnetic multipoles is more descriptive than predictive.
-That is, except for some special scenarios of particles with ideal spherical or cylindrical symmetries, this technique describes the already known fields (either the near or scattered far fields calculated with other numerical methods) rather than predict them.
-For example, even for the elementary case of plane waves scattered by a particle of arbitrary shape, knowing the multipolar components of one scattering configuration barely tells anything about the scatterings of another even neighbouring configuration with a slightly different incident direction and/or polarization.
-Moreover, formulisms based on spherical harmonics are usually cumbersome and tend to obscure rather than clarify the profound physical picture.
-To circumvent those limitations of the conventional method and further advance this seminal field, new concepts and techniques have to be introduced.
+Nevertheless, the language of spherical harmonics and electromagnetic multipoles is more descriptive than predictive: except for some special scenarios of particles with ideal spherical or cylindrical symmetries, this technique describes the already known fields (either the near or scattered far fields calculated with other numerical methods) rather than predict them.
+For example, even for the elementary case of plane waves scattered by a particle of arbitrary shape, knowing the multipolar components of one scattering configuration barely tells anything about the scatterings of another even neighboring configuration with a slightly different incident direction and/or polarization.
+Moreover, the multipolar expansion coefficients are non-generic and highly dependent on the position of the coordinate system chosen~\cite{Bohren1983_book,DOICU_light_2006,JACKSON_1998__Classical}.
+Formalisms based on spherical harmonics are usually cumbersome and tend to obscure rather than clarify the profound physical picture.
+To circumvent all those limitations of the conventional method and further advance this seminal field, new concepts and techniques have to be introduced.